Saving for Retirement

 If you are:

-- Full-time faculty, administrator (full-time or part-time), or paraprofessional staff (full-time or part-time), you may be able to choose the Maryland State Pension System Plan or the Optional Retirement Plan.
+- Full-time faculty, administrator (full-time or part-time), or paraprofessional staff (full-time or part-time), you may be able to choose:

 - If you were hired before January 1,1980, you may have elected to participate in the Maryland State Retirement Plan.
 You can still participate in that plan under certain conditions.

-- Part-time employees can participate in a 403(b) program.
+Part-time faculty can only participate in a 403(b) program

 Supplemental Retirement Plans

 In addition to the retirement plans above, you can save more with a Supplemental Retirement Account (SRA).